 GEICO vs. Nationwide: pricing by credit score

 If you have very poor credit, Nationwide could be the way to go.
 On average, Nationwide offers more affordable rates than GEICO for drivers with credit scores of less than 580.
 Drivers with outstanding credit — a score of 800 or better — could consider both carriers as premiums are relatively close, with a difference of just $27 per year.
 View common insurance rates by credit level for Nationwide and GEICO below.

 |Credit score||GEICO avg. annual premium||Nationwide avg. annual premium|

 |Very Good (740-799)||$1,120||$1,109|

-If you're dealing with an at-fault accident, speeding violation, reckless driving citation, or DUI on your résumé, Nationwide could be a better choice than GEICO.
-Every insurer prices its policies differently, so it's worth comparing quotes to understand which insurer is best for you.
+If you're dealing with an at-fault collision, speeding ticket, reckless driving citation, or DWI on your driving résumé, Nationwide could be a better choice than GEICO, though the rates are very similar to one another.
+Each insurer has different post-violation pricing structures, so it's worth comparing quotes to understand which insurer suits you.

 |Violation||GEICO avg. annual premium||Nationwide avg. annual premium|

 Insurance companies use a driver's age as an estimator of risk, pricing premiums accordingly.
 An auto insurance policy is usually priciest for teen drivers — due to their increased odds of being involved in an accident — and more affordable for older drivers.
 Because every car insurance company prices age brackets differently, it's worth doing some comparison shopping.